 Understanding Art is a custom tour and art project developed for school children (K-12).
 Students have a unique art experience in the galleries and studio with each exhibition.
-While virtual learning, enjoy this Understanding Art Video for the exhibition Artists as Influencers: Pathways in Glass.
-Learn more about UA tours by clicking here.
+While virtual learning, enjoy this Understanding Art Video for the 2021 exhibition Artists as Influencers: Pathways in Glass.

-Miss Dani’s Air Dry Clay, Cold Porcelain recipe last longest when kept in an air-tight container
+Miss Dani’s Air Dry Clay, Cold Porcelain recipe lasts longest when kept in an air-tight container

 Share your creations with us through our Facebook page!
 We’d love to see what you create.